ouhammmourachid/bumpversion-action/README.md

 ]
 ```

-create a workflow for new workflow
+then create a workflow file in `.github/workflows` dir like this one

 ```yml
 name: test bumpversion-action